survivejs/webpack-book/manuscript/developing/02_development_server.md

 The setup is more resource-intensive than the default, but it's worth trying out if the default setup doesn't work for you.

-## Webpack middlewares for server integration
+## Integrating with servers using middlewares

 Given it's possible your frontend is tightly coupled with a backend, multiple server middlewares exist to make integration easier: